Tommahawk65/MS4/README.md

 #### Contact
 Stores messages sent by users to the site admin

 ### ERD
 ![ERD](readme_assets/database/ERD.png "ERD")

-# Technologies
+## Technologies

 The website is designed using the following technologies:

-## Programming languages
+### Programming languages

-* HTML - the project used HTML to define structure and layout of the web page.
+- HTML - the project used HTML to define structure and layout of the web page.
-* CSS - the project used CSS style sheets to specify style of the web document elements;
+- CSS - the project used CSS style sheets to specify style of the web document elements;
-* JavaScript - the project used JavaScript to implement Stripe, EmailJS and custom Javascript.
+- JavaScript - the project used JavaScript to implement Stripe, EmailJS and custom Javascript.
-* Python - the project back-end functions are written using Python.
+- Python - the project back-end functions are written using Python.

-## Libraries
+### Libraries

-* [Font Awesome](https://fontawesome.com/v4.7.0/) - Font Awesome icons were used throughout the website.
+- [Font Awesome](https://fontawesome.com/v4.7.0/) - Font Awesome icons were used throughout the website.
-* [jQuery](https://jquery.com/) - is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation.
+- [jQuery](https://jquery.com/) - is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation.

-## Frameworks & Extensions
+### Frameworks & Extensions

-* [Django](https://www.djangoproject.com/) – Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+- [Django](https://www.djangoproject.com/) – Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-* [Bootstrap](https://getbootstrap.com/) – Bootstrap is a web framework that focuses on simplifying the development of informative web pages.
+- [Bootstrap](https://getbootstrap.com/) – Bootstrap is a web framework that focuses on simplifying the development of informative web pages.
-* [EmailJS](https://www.emailjs.com/) – Service that helps sending emails using client side technologies only.
+- [EmailJS](https://www.emailjs.com/) – Service that helps sending emails using client side technologies only.
 It only requires connecting EmailJS to one of the supported email services, creating an email template, and using their Javascript library to trigger an email.
-* [Stripe](https://stripe.com/ie) – Allows individuals and businesses to make and receive payments over the Internet.
+- [Stripe](https://stripe.com/ie) – Allows individuals and businesses to make and receive payments over the Internet.

-## Database
+### Database
 * [Heroku Postgres](https://www.heroku.com/postgres/) – PostgreSQL is one of the world's most popular relational database management systems.

-## Others
+### Others

-* [GitHub](https://github.com/) - GitHub is a global company that provides hosting for software development version control using Git.
+- [GitHub](https://github.com/) - GitHub is a global company that provides hosting for software development version control using Git.
-* [Gitpod](https://gitpod.io/workspaces/) - One-click ready-to-code development environments for GitHub.
+- [Gitpod](https://gitpod.io/workspaces/) - One-click ready-to-code development environments for GitHub.
-* [Heroku](https://dashboard.heroku.com/) - Heroku is a cloud platform that lets companies’ build, deliver, monitor and scale apps.
+- [Heroku](https://dashboard.heroku.com/) - Heroku is a cloud platform that lets companies’ build, deliver, monitor and scale apps.
-* [AWS-S3](https://aws.amazon.com/s3/) – Object storage service that offers industry-leading scalability, data availability, security, and performance.
+- [AWS-S3](https://aws.amazon.com/s3/) – Object storage service that offers industry-leading scalability, data availability, security, and performance.

-# Testing
+## Testing

 **Testing section is located [here](/testing.md)**

-### Validating code

-* HTML
-Code is validated through [W3 validator](https://validator.w3.org/).

-* CSS
-Code is validated through [W3 Jigsaw](https://jigsaw.w3.org/css-validator/).

-* JavaScript
-Code is validated through [JS Hint](https://jshint.com/).

-* Python
-CXode is validated through [PEP8](http://pep8online.com/).

-# Deployment
+## Deployment

 The following steps were taken throughout the project to achieve deployment of the live site.

-## Create Github Repository
+### Create Github Repository

-- The repository was created using the green 'new' button on [Github](https://github.com/) and selecting the Code Institute Full Template from the dropdown menu.
+- The repository was created using the green 'new' button on Github and selecting the Code Institute Full Template from the dropdown menu.
-- Once created I was able to open the repository in Gitpod using the installed extension.
-From this point on, the command line in Gitpod was used for version control with git add, commit and push commands.

-## Create Django Application
+### Django

-In the terminal type the following commands to create and initialise the project:
+In the terminal type the following commands to create and initialize the project:
 - Install Django
 ```
 pip3 install django